daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 **Greatsword:** A two-handed version of the broadsword.

-**Hammer:** A wooden handle with a heavy metal head, either one-sided (like a carpenter’s hammer) or two-sided (like a sledgehammer).
+**Hammer:** A wooden handle with a heavy metal head, either one-sided (like a carpenter's hammer) or two-sided (like a sledgehammer).

 **Hand crossbow:** A smaller and weaker version of a light crossbow.
 It fires crossbow bolts.
 You can fire it with one hand.
 You need two hands to load it.

-**Handaxe:** A light, one-handed axe that’s good for melee or throwing.
+**Handaxe:** A light, one-handed axe that's good for melee or throwing.

 **Heavy crossbow:** A heavier, more powerful version of a light crossbow.
 You need two hands to fire or load it.
 Action to reload.

 **Heavy mace:** A larger, two-handed version of a mace.

-**Javelin:** A light spear that’s designed to be thrown.
+**Javelin:** A light spear that's designed to be thrown.

 **Light crossbow:** A bow with a handle and mechanism for drawing and holding the string.
 It fires crossbow bolts.
 You can fire it with one hand.
 You need two hands to load it.
 Action to reload.
-Mace: A wooden handle with a heavy metal head that’s spherical, flanged, or knobbed.
+Mace: A wooden handle with a heavy metal head that's spherical, flanged, or knobbed.

 **Maul:** A larger version of the hammer, such as a sledgehammer.

 **Net:** A net designed for battle rather than fishing.
 It has metal hooks at each intersection to help catch your enemy.
 You can throw it with one hand.
 Action to refold it so it can be thrown again.
 If you hit an opponent with the net, all of their physical actions are hindered until they take an action to remove it.

-**Pick:** A hafted weapon with a sideways metal spike on the end, similar to a miner’s tool.
+**Pick:** A hafted weapon with a sideways metal spike on the end, similar to a miner's tool.

 **Polearm:** Various kinds of spears, sometimes with hooks or additional blades for special purposes like tripping a foe or pulling an opponent from their mount.